Can A NHL Player Reject A Trade?

 NHL Players With NTC Or NMC

-Even though NHL give out contract clauses to players, not every player gets these clauses.
-Therefore, here is a table of players in the NHL with either a No-trade or No-movement clause in their contract.
+Even though the NHL gives out contract clauses to players, not every player gets these clauses.
+Therefore, here is a table of players in the NHL with either a no-trade or no-movement clause in their contract.

 NHL TeamNHL PlayersClause Type